TechRancher/TechRancher/README.md

 Matplotlib
 LUA
 C++

 Languages in the process of learning:

 CPython - with C++

 I would like to become more proficient in:

 Python
 CPython
 C++
 LUA

 My weakness are:

 I am not good a web design.
 I don't have a good design eye.
 I am good at copying design ideas from others but I am not creative to make my own.

 My Long Term Goals:
-I would like to gain a better understanding of coding for microprocessors.
+I would like to gain a better understanding of coding for microprocessors and get into IoT.
 <!--
 **TechRancher/TechRancher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.